IBMStreams/pypi.streamsx.hdfs/README.md

 ### Composite Test with local Streams instance

-This test requires STREAMS_INSTALL set and a running Streams instance.
+This test requires:
+- The environment variable `STREAMS_INSTALL` set and the Streams instance is running.
+- The environment variable `STREAMS_HDFS_TOOLKIT` set for the `com.ibm.streamsx.hdfs` toolkit location:
+- A runing Ibm HADOOP cluster with a running HDFS instance.

-Required environment variable `STREAMS_HDFS_TOOLKIT` for the `com.ibm.streamsx.hdfs` toolkit location: and environment variable `HDFS_SITE_XML' for the HDFS configuration xml file core.site.xml This test copies the HDFS configiration file 'core.site.xml' in etc directory and perform the following tests.
+- The environment variable `HDFS_SITE_XML` set to the HDFS configuration file `core.site.xml`.

+This test copies the HDFS configiration file 'core.site.xml' in the application directory `etc` and perform the following tests:

 - The standard operator `Beacon` generates 1000 lines.
 - The `HdfsFileSink` opeartor writes every 100 lines produced by Beacon operator in a new file in 'pytest' (sample41.txt, sample42.txt, ...)